tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 ## Endpoint middleware

-Endpoint middleware isn't really different from global middleware, but its goal is to handle a request before ~~or after~~ endpoint.
+Endpoint middleware is not really different from global middleware, but its goal is to handle a request before or after endpoint.
 It knows which endpoint is executed by using the @@EndpointInfo@@ decorator.

 The following example, show you how to implement the middleware and use it with a custom decorator.